PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 ```

 The number 0x57 entry should be 0x5b, but was mistaken as 0x5c.
 You can
-inject this bug by (please first exit from vim)
+inject this bug by: (please first exit from vim)
 ```
 patch verilog/S.v patch/WrongTableEntry.patch
 ```